Rescue and Rebuild

 Booting into Rescue Mode

-To boot your Linode into Rescue Mode:
+To boot a Linode into Rescue Mode:

 Log in to the Linode Cloud Manager.